dineshclinton/DoctorAppointment/README.md

 The existing code in this repo should get you up and running with a web app you can view in your local browser.

 The entire stack is built and run with the Docker and Docker Compose tools.
-If you don't already have those installed, you can follow the instructions at: https://github.com/docker/compose-cli#getting-started.
+For Windows and macOS, [installing Docker Desktop](https://www.docker.com/products/docker-desktop) is all you'll need to do for this part.
+For Linux, you'll need to install both Docker Desktop and a separate Docker Compose binary ([instructions](https://github.com/docker/compose/tree/v2#where-to-get-docker-compose)).

-To get the application up and running:
+To get the application up and running, first start Docker Desktop.
+Then:

 ```shell
 docker compose up --build